Total Hip Replacement Surgery

 Diseases of the hip are commonly seen in young people, and hence, hip replacements should have high survivorship over 30 to 40 years.
 This has been achieved with the newer high-performance bearing materials like ceramic, oxinium and highly cross-linked poly.
 Hence, unlike knee replacements, hip replacements can even be done in adolescents, if required.

-Dr. Vinay have 10 years of experience consulting and performing hip procedures and have conducted over thousands of total hip replacement surgeries with extremely high success rates and long term patient satisfaction.
+Dr. Vinay is Best Hip Replacement Surgeon in ECIL have 10 years of experience consulting and performing hip procedures and have conducted over thousands of total hip replacement surgeries with extremely high success rates and long term patient satisfaction.

 World leading expertise, years of experience, the latest diagnostic technology, and a focus on exceptional patient care